faucetsdn/faucet/docs/configuration.rst

       - boolean
       - False
       - If True, this port cannot send non-ARP/IPv6 ND broadcasts to other restricted_bcast_arpnd ports.
+    * - coprocessor
+      - dictionary
+      - None
+      - When enabled (strategy: vlan_vid), a packet received on this port is injected directly into the FAUCET pipeline as if it were received on another port.
+Additionally, if a packet is received with a VLAN corresponding to a port (by default, VID 1001 to port 1 - offset is set with vlan_vid_base) the packet will be output to that port popping the outermost VLAN header.

 Stacking (Interfaces)